nithkish/route-details-assign/README.md

 Due to lack of time few things are not covered in this POC.
 They are listed below.

-1.Transition of elements have been only implemented in cargo item form page while adding the cargo item. all other transition is the default react ones.
+1. Transition of elements has been only implemented in cargo item form page while adding the cargo item and cancelling it.
+All other transition are default react transitions.

 2. Unit test cases using Jest librrary.

-3. Started off with css, didnt switch back to sass as i am new to writing sass and will take some time(there were few areas where SASS functionalities could have been used).
+3. Started writing with css, couldnt switch back to sass as i am new to writing sass and will take some time(there were few areas where SASS functionalities could have been used).

-4.Made use of inline css for components that were already present.
+4. Made use of inline css for components that were already present.

 5. Responsiveness of the page.